dysonperley419/LoogleSearch2025/README.md

 v1.0.0-beta.1 is supported and tested in PHP 7.4, 8.0 and 8.1.

 Please refer to [XAMPP](https://www.apachefriends.org/index.html) for the web server, PHP server and MySQL server configuration.
-XAMPP is the simplest method as several servers are required to use Doogle.
+XAMPP is the simplest method as several servers are required to use Loogle.

 [MySQL Setup on XAMPP](https://www.rose-hulman.edu/class/se/csse290-WebProgramming/201520/SupportCode/SQL-setup.html) will use PHPMyAdmin as a GUI method of setting up the database.

-Once logged into the database via PHPMyAdmin under the **PHPMyAdmin > SQL** tab, the content of 'doogle-tables-no-data.sql' can be pasted into the field
+Once logged into the database via PHPMyAdmin under the **PHPMyAdmin > SQL** tab, the content of 'Loogle-tables-no-data.sql' can be pasted into the field

 <img width="960" alt="Image1-PHPMyAdmin" src="https://user-images.githubusercontent.com/10171446/165310962-7ec771d2-50a0-4117-87f8-60373f694e55.png">